Aurecima Compare logo

 Whether the budget option still feels sensible long term

-How this shortlist is meant to be used
+How this shortlist should be used

 • How useful the drive feels as a real 1TB buying option